Security and Privacy Issues in Deep Learning

-In the case of most adversarial attacks, the efficacy of each attack can be decreased via transformations, such as viewpoint shift and camera noise.
-There is a very low percentage of cases in which the image to which an adversarial noise is added directly applies to the classifier in the system of a physical world.
-They usually have some steps of preprocessing and angle changing for adjustment. \citet{athalye2017synthesizing} proposes a method to overcome this current limitation by generating a perturbation that makes the input have a variety of distortions such as random rotation, or translation, and the addition of noise is implemented to be misclassified in a classifier.
-In addition, they use a visual difference for a $\epsilon$-radius ball constraint instead of a distance in a texture space.

-A backward pass differential approach attack method \citep{athalye2018obfuscated} has been recently proposed, which is capable of preventing recent gradient masking defense methods.
-The authors claim that finding defenses that rely on recently suggested gradient masking methods can be circumvented by performing the backward pass with the identity function, which is for approximating true gradients.
+The \textit{backward pass differential approximation} (BPDA)~\citep{athalye2018obfuscated} is an attack that has been claimed to overcome gradient-masking defense methods by performing a backward pass with the identity function to approximate the true gradients of samples.